Theory and History of Ontology (www.ontology.co)by Raul Corazzon | e-mail: rc@ontology.co

 "In response to the controversy in the tradition concerning Heidegger's treatment of truth, I argue that Heidegger's early approach to that concept parallels his later approach to language, both of which seek the broader foundation of our common notions.
 I show that Heidegger takes us behind "truth as adequation" towards a more primordial conceptualization which is rooted in the Greek term, aletheia.
 Time and translation have deprived that word of much of its original meaning, but Heidegger holds that a deeper understanding of truth requires our recapturing its lost sense."

-92. Proimos, Constantinos.
+93. Proimos, Constantinos.
 2002.
-"Reading Platonic and Neoplatonic Notions of Mimesis with and against Martin Heidegger."
+"Reading Platonic and Neoplatonic notions of mimesis with and against Martin Heidegger."
 In Neoplatonism and the Arts, edited by Cheney de Girolami, Liana and Hendrix, John, 65-80.
 Lewiston: Edwin Mellen Press.

 "Analyses some of the reasons for Heidegger's condemnation of the Platonic theory of mimesis, which goes hand in hand with the German philosopher's preference for aletheia (non-representational "unhiddenness") over orthotes (correctness of representation) in the theory of truth.
 Yet Heidegger underestimates such Neoplatonists as Plotinus, who also criticizes and transforms Platonic mimesis."